KCErb/hello-ruboto/training/basics/firstapp/building-ui.md

 Hey nifty.
-Here's how weight works: if I have two widgets each of weight 1 then they'll both get 50% of the screen.
-If I have two objects of weight 1 and one object of weight 2 then that one will get 1/2 the screen while the little `weight: 1`s will get only 1/4 each.
+Here's how weight works: if I have two widgets each of `weight: 1` then they'll both get 50% of the screen.
+If I have two objects of `weight: 1` and one object of `weight: 2` then that one will get 1/2 the screen while the little `weight: 1`s will get only 1/4 each.

 Ok, the other thing making the text field look weird is that usually those things don't start out blank.
-We call that text the "hint":
+They usually have some kind of faint gray text that disappears when you click on them.
+That text is called the "hint":

 ```ruby
 require 'ruboto/widget'